 The diagnosis is straightforward and is often made in primary care and family medicine clinics.
 The doctor will be able to obtain relevant diagnostic information through case history and physical exam of the calf muscles and heel bone.
 Sometimes additional imaging will be ordered if the doctor believes a tear of the tendon or a bone spur are present.
 Appropriate diagnostic imaging includes x-ray, ultrasound, and the gold standard MRI for the most detailed imaging.

-Stem Cell Therapy is a great non-surgical alternative to conventional care, especially for tendinopathies.
-Stem Cell treatments fall under the category of regenerative injection therapy, with the main objective to heal the damaged and injured tendon.
-We achieve this through injecting the stem cells combined with activated PRP (Platelet Rich Plasma) into the damaged, injured or torn tendon.
+Stem cell signaling allografts mixed with PRP are a great non-surgical alternative to conventional care, especially for tendinopathies.
+Stem cell signaling allograft treatments fall under the category of regenerative injection therapy, with the main objective to heal the damaged and injured tendon.
+We achieve this through injecting a regenerative allograft combined with activated PRP (Platelet Rich Plasma) into the damaged, injured or torn tendon.
 This is usually at the attachment site on the upper aspect of the heel bone.
 The Achilles tendon is then flooded with healing growth factors, cells, and begins to signal and recruit other cells into the area.
 This approach allows the body to heal naturally without needing medications or surgery.

 - Quick Recovery Time